dtczhl/Improving-Data-Efficiency-Using-Active-Learning-and-Semi-Supervised-Learning/README.md

 1. Use optuna to get hyper-parameters for data size from [30, 90].
 Each size's hyper-parameter is obtained by 30 trials.
 Run `Python/Hyper_Parameter/hyper_parameter_init.py`.
 Results are saved to `Python/Hyper_Parameter/params.pkl`

-2. Run active learning algorithms.
-See Section Active Learning below.
+2. See Section Active Learning, Semi-supervised Learning, Combine Active Learning and Semi-supervised Learning.

 ### EEM

+1. Use optuna to get hyper-parameters for data size from [20, 57].
+Each size's hyper-parameter is obtained by 30 trials.
+Run `Python/Hyper_Parameter/hyper_parameter_init_eem.py`.
+Results are saved to `Python/Hyper_Parameter/params_eem.pkl`

+2. See Section Active Learning, Semi-supervised Learning, Combine Active Learning and Semi-supervised Learning.

 ## Random Sampling